Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing: Experiments

 \subsection{Datasets}

-From the OGB project, we use the molecular property prediction dataset MOLPCBA with more than 400k molecules.
-Each of its 128 binary targets states whether or not a molecule is active towards a particular bioassay (a method that quantifies the effect of a substance on a particular kind of living cells or tissues).
-The dataset is adapted from the MoleculeNet \citep{wu2018moleculenet} and represents molecules as graphs of atoms.
+From the OGB project \citep{hu2020ogb}, we use the molecular property prediction dataset MOLPCBA with more than 400k molecules.
+Each of its 128 binary targets states whether a molecule is active towards a particular bioassay (a method that quantifies the effect of a substance on a particular kind of living cells or tissues).
+The dataset is adapted from MoleculeNet \citep{wu2018moleculenet} and represents molecules as graphs of atoms.
 It contains multidimensional node and edge features which encode information such as atomic number and chirality.
 Additionally, it provides a train/val/test split that separates structurally different types of molecules for a more realistic experimental setting.
 On MOLPCBA, the performance is measured in terms of the average precision (AP).

-From the other initiative, started by \citet{dwivedi2020benchmarkgnns}, we use 4 datasets.
+Further, we use four datasets from \citet{dwivedi2020benchmarkgnns}.
 The first dataset ZINC is a molecular regression dataset.
-It is a subset of 12K molecules from the larger ZINC database.
+It is a subset of 12k molecules from the larger ZINC database.
 The aim is to predict the \emph{constrained solubility}, an important chemical property of molecules.
 The node label is the atomic number and the edge labels specify the bond type.
-The datasets CIFAR10 and MNIST are graph datasets derived from the corresponding image classification tasks and contain 60K and 70K graphs, respectively.
+The datasets CIFAR10 and MNIST are graph datasets derived from the corresponding image classification tasks and contain 60k and 70k graphs, respectively.
 The original images are modeled as networks of super-pixels.
 Both datasets are 10-class classification problems.
 The last dataset CSL is a synthetic dataset containing 150 \emph{Cyclic Skip Link} graphs \citep{murphy2019relational}.
-Those are 4-regular graphs obtained by adding cords of a fixed length to a cycle.
+These are 4-regular graphs obtained by adding cords of a fixed length to a cycle.
 The formal definition and an example are provided in the appendix.
 The aim is to classify the graphs by their isomorphism class.
-Since all graphs are 4-regular and no node or edge features are provided, this task is unsolvable for most message passing architectures such as standard GNNs.
+Since all graphs are 4-regular and no node or edge features are provided, this task is unsolvable for standard MPGNNs.